mellymelz/recipes/soup/Tortilla Soup.md

 Return chicken to pot and add the lime juice, corn, beans and tortillas.
 Taste and season with salt and pepper to taste and add the cilantro.

+### Notes
-### Garnish this with crispy tortillas, shredded cheese, avocado, sour cream, fresh lime, cilantro... whatever!
+Garnish this with crispy tortillas, shredded cheese, avocado, sour cream, fresh lime, cilantro... whatever!
 Freezes well too.